 Practice sharpening with a cheap knife

-You can try to sharpen a knife commonly found at gas stations or convenience stores, which is cheap and has a poor edge.
-It won’t be a significant loss if you accidentally scratch or damage the blade while practicing.
+You can try to sharpen a knife that is commonly found at gas stations or convenience stores, which is cheap and has a poor edge.
+If you accidentally scratch or damage the blade while practicing, it won’t be a significant loss.

 Don’t “roll” the knife